protikdas/wounds-dashboard/README.md

 - Redux (JavaScript Library)

-  Redux was used to manage the application state, resulting in a centralized state (one source of truth), and it was much easier to plan and thus predict state updates all throughout the app.
+  Redux was used to manage the application state, resulting in a centralized state (one source of truth), and it was much easier to plan and thus predict state updates across the app.

 - LESS (CSS Preprocessor)

   LESS was used for styling the app and to declare variables to store different color hex codes and font names to be used globally throughout the app.
-Webpack precompiler scripts were added to compile the LESS code to broswer-readable CSS code for both dev and production environments.
+Webpack precompiler scripts were added to compile the LESS code to browser-readable CSS code for both dev and production environments.

 ## Author